pharidm/CarND-Traffic-Signs-Classifier/README.md

 * rate = 0.001
 * dropout = 0.5

 ####4.
-A interative approach was used to train the model starting with the basic LeNet architecuture.
-Improvements to this architecuture would have been to employ GoogleNet, but do to time contraints it was not considered.
-Using Googlenet would have returned a high accuracy much faster than using 20 EPOCHs.
-LeNet was choose becuase it was discussed in class to provide a good starting point and high level of accuracy without much modificaition.
-Because we are implemeting a classical vision classication model on simple
+A iterative approach was used to train the model starting with the basic LeNet architecture.
+Improvements to this architecture would have been to employ GoogleNet, but due to time constraints it was not considered.
+Using GoogleNet would have returned a high accuracy much faster than using 20 EPOCHs.
+LeNet was choose because it was discussed in class to provide a good starting point and high level of accuracy without much modification.
+Because we are implementing a classical vision system model on text book case of traffic signs, our LeNet architecture performed well.
+Moving on to none basic classification problems, or pictures of low quality might need a more improved model.

-Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of ?
+* Training set accuracy of ?
-* validation set accuracy of ?
+* Validation set accuracy of 0.942
 * test set accuracy of ?

 If an iterative approach was chosen: